PYTHON

 Nested For Loops in Python

-You can also create a loop within a loop, a process called nesting.
+You can also create a loop within another loop, a process called nesting.
 Python nested for loops allow you to iterate over multi-dimensional data structures, like lists of lists (e.g., matrices).
-The outer loop iterates through each main element (like rows in a matrix).
+In a nested loop, the outer loop iterates through each main element (like rows in a matrix).
 The inner loop processes individual elements within those items (like elements in a matrix's row).

 matrix = [[1, 2, 3], [4, 5, 6], [7, 8, 9]]